vibhu-balaji/Data_Science/README.md

   - Visualization and ranking using interactive dashboards and advanced analytics.
   - Accounting for context (era competitiveness, race counts, technical evolution) for fair comparisons.
 - **Deliverables:** Nuanced quantitative and qualitative analysis to compare all-time F1 greats—informing fans, analysts, and historians.

 ---

+## 4. Repsol Datathon ML Models

+This project was submitted for the Repsol Datathon and focuses on energy sector analytics powered by advanced machine learning models.
+The project addresses forecasting and optimization challenges relevant to real-world oil & gas operations.

+- **Highlights:**
+  - Developed and evaluated multiple supervised learning models, including Random Forest, XGBoost, and CatBoost, for predictive analytics tasks.
+  - Engineered input features from complex, multi-source operational data—handling difficult time-series challenges and domain-specific anomalies.
+  - Applied ensemble techniques and automated model selection pipelines to achieve high accuracy and robustness.
+  - Implemented processes for data cleaning, feature extraction, train-test workflow automation, and hyperparameter tuning.
+  - Delivered actionable dashboards and visualizations for model diagnostics, feature importance, and operational recommendations.
+- **Result:**
+  The solution consistently outperformed baseline benchmarks, demonstrating reliable predictions across unseen data scenarios.
+This project exemplifies best practices in applied data science: replicability, interpretability, and business-value-driven ML in the energy sector.

+---